Teacher Toolkits for Schistosomiasis

 Content of the Schistosomiasis Teacher Toolkit

-The material in the toolkits was developed by Dr Bobbie Person and her team during the Zanzibar Elimination of Schistosomiasis Transmission (ZEST) - Tokomeza Kichocho project, supported by SCORE (Schistosomiasis Consortium for Operational Research and Evaluation).
+The material in the toolkits was developed by Dr Bobbie Person and the Behaviour Change team during the Zanzibar Elimination of Schistosomiasis Transmission (ZEST) - Tokomeza Kichocho project, supported by SCORE (Schistosomiasis Consortium for Operational Research and Evaluation).
 The toolkits were designed to help teachers work with pupils to reduce schistosomiasis in their communities.
 Each toolkit has two main parts:

 - The Schistosomiasis Classroom Toolkit provides lesson plans, activity suggestions, and other tools for teachers to use in their classrooms and with the broader community.